NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Equipment/M/mending-lattice.md

 #========================================================#
 #                     CORE PROPERTIES                    #
 #========================================================#
 cssclasses:
   - pf2e-items
   - h-line
   - pf2e-item-base
 notetype: pf2e-item
 name: "mending-lattice"
 aliases: "Mending Lattice"
 source: "Pathfinder GM Core"
 pg: ""
-rarity: ""
+rarity: "Uncommon"
 trait01: "consumable"
 trait02: "magical"
 trait03: "talisman"
-trait04: "uncommon"
+trait04: ""
 trait05: ""
 trait06: ""
 trait07: ""
 trait08: ""
 image: zz-Attachments/assets/imageplaceholder.png
 level: 13
 weight:
 value: "525"
 subvalue: "gp"
 invest:
 usage: "affixed to a shield or weapon"
 license: "ORC"
 identify:
 description: "**Activate** `pf2:0` (concentrate)  **Trigger** The affixed item would take damage  **Requirements** You are trained in Crafting  * * *  This lattice of reinforced iron is shaped into a perfect octagon.
 When you activate it, it negates the damage and instantly and completely repairs the affixed item."
 powerTitle1:
 actionEconomy1:
 type1: